A Superstring Field Theory for Supergravity: Interaction Terms

 Note that, for $n=3$, we only have ${\cal B}_0=K^{(0)}\wedge\widetilde{K}^{(0)}$ and there are no ghost insertions as all punctures are fixed and so ${\cal B}_0={\cal X}(\omega_1)\widetilde{\cal X}(\omega_2)$, giving the insertion of a single PCO of each kind at an arbitrary point.
 It is worth mentioning that another approach that seeks to avoid potential spurious singularities associated with the location of the PCO was presented by \cite{Erler:2013xta,Erler:2014eba}, where the solution found was to smear the PCO's along closed paths around each vertex.
 This was done in a permutation invariant way to produce a generalised notion of the string vertex.
 The approach proposed there would work equally well for the string field theory considered in this article.

 We stress that we have not worked out the details of dealing with PCOs in the ambitwistor string field theory.
 Our modest aim here is to suggest plausible ways in which the current machinery of conventional superstring field theory may be adapted to the ambitwistor case.
 It is possible that a more thorough analysis may yield subtleties that require further consideration.
+As a final comment, one should ideally treat the discussion in the section in terms of the cotangent bundle of the supermoduli space along the lines suggested in \cite{Ohmori:2015sha}.